ayush5harma/ayush5harma/README.md

 Here are some ideas to get you started:
 -->
 <p align="center">
-    I'm Currently working on Deep Reinforcement Learning | Learning Go | And looking to collaborate on iOS App Development,Flutter X-platform and CUDA Runtime projects
+    I'm currently working on Deep Reinforcement Learning | Learning Go | And looking to collaborate on iOS App Development,Flutter X-platform and CUDA Runtime projects
  </p>

 <!--